 After a turbulent 2019, car makers might have been hoping the UK market would level out in 2020.
-So far, though, that hasn’t been the case.
+Sadly, it wasn't to be.

-Last month, new car registrations were down by more than seven percent compared with January 2019, despite the increased demand for hybrid and electric cars.
-With economic and regulatory uncertainty seemingly continuing to take their toll on the market, things look a little bit bleak.
+In January, new car registrations were down by more than seven percent compared with the same month 2019, despite the increased demand for hybrid and electric cars.
+And then the coronavirus pandemic saw factories close their doors and dealers suspend traditional sales operations.

-But if we’re buying cars, the question remains: what are we buying?
-Well, the Society of Motor Manufacturers and Traders (SMMT) collects data on such things, and we’ve taken the year-to-date numbers for the nascent 2020 and produced this top 10.
+So what exactly were we buying in 2020?
+Well, the Society of Motor Manufacturers and Traders (SMMT) collects data on such things, and we’ve taken the year-to-date numbers for a 2020 that's finally behind us to produce this top 10.

 Click on the photo at the top of the page for the full list.